Peter Gay: Scholarship

 Gay was also a champion of psychohistory and an admirer of Sigmund Freud.
+In 1988, he published a biography of Freud, Freud: A Life for Our Time.
 Starting in 1978 with Freud, Jews and Other Germans, an examination of the impact of Freudian ideas on German culture, his writing demonstrated an increasing interest in psychology.
 Many of his works focused on the social impact of psychoanalysis.
 For example, in A Godless Jew: Freud, Atheism, and the Making of Psychoanalysis, he linked Freud's atheism to his development of psychoanalysis as a field.
-He wrote history books applying Freud's theories to history, such as The Bourgeois Experience: From Victoria to Freud.
+He wrote history books applying Freud's theories to history, such as the 5-volume The Bourgeois Experience: From Victoria to Freud.
 He also edited a collection of Freud's writings called The Freud Reader.
 His writing was generally favorable, though occasionally critical, toward Freud's school of thought.

+In September 1981, Harper's Magazine published Gay's review of Freud's The Interpretation of Dreams, which he falsely claiming to have discovered in "an obscure Austrian medical journal" from July 1900.
+Gay claimed that "the whole thing was lighthearted - nothing but a joke", but others, including Frederick Crews, saw it as an "apparent fraud", because Gay did not initially make a public statement after scholars took the review seriously, with Freud historian Peter J. Swales citing it in his scholarly work.

-Gay's 2007 book Modernism: The Lure of Heresy explores the modernist movement in the arts from the 1840s to the 1960s, from its beginnings in Paris to its spread to Berlin and New York City, ending with its death in the pop art of the 1960s.
+Gay's 2007 book Modernism: The Lure of Heresy explores the modernist movement in the arts from the 1840s to the 1960s, from its beginnings in Paris to its spread to Berlin and New York City, ending with its death in the pop art movement of the 1960s.

-Personal life
+Personal life and death

-Gay married Ruth Slotkin (1922-2006) in 1959 and had three stepdaughters.
+Gay married Ruth Slotkin (1922–2006) in 1959 and had three stepdaughters.

-Death

 Gay died at his home in Manhattan on May 12, 2015, at the age of 91.

-Awards and recognition
+Awards and honors

 Gay received numerous awards for his scholarship, including the National Book Award in History and Biography for The Rise of Modern Paganism (1967), the first volume of The Enlightenment; the first Amsterdam Prize for Historical Science from The Hague, 1990; and the Gold Medal of the American Academy of Arts and Letters, 1992.

-He was a Guggenheim Fellow in 1967–68 and 1978–79; a visiting fellow at the Institute for Advanced Study in Berlin, Germany; and an Overseas Fellow of Churchill College University from 1970 to 1971.
+Professor Gay held an ACLS Fellowship in 1959–1960.
+He was a Guggenheim Fellow in 1967–1968 and 1978–1979; a visiting fellow at the Institute for Advanced Study in Berlin, Germany; and an Overseas Fellow of Churchill College University from 1970 to 1971.
 He was elected to the American Philosophical Society in 1987.

 In 1988, he was honored by The New York Public Library as a Library Lion.
 The following year, he was elected to the American Academy and Institute of Arts and Letters.
-Professor Gay held an ACLS Fellowship in 1959–60.
 He has also been recognized with several honorary doctorates.